hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 :You Type: ``(+ do_tell 33)``
 :Return: ``55``

 There is a variant on ``set`` and ``setq`` called ``defvar`` that defines a variable.
-It is different from them in that it only applies to unitialised variables.
+It is different from them in that it only applies to uninitialised variables.
 If a variable is already defined it won't overwrite it.

 :You Type: ``(defvar farmer_dell 123)``
 :Return: ``farmer_dell``